 This intermediate-level class deepens students' analytical skills beyond intro level preparing for more abstract work in Theory and Methods courses.
 It also prepares students for more complex integration of theory, methods and issue content in 300 level courses.
 This course will attend to developing students' ability to recognize, and write social science research papers.

-Pre-req or Co-req: SOCI.1010 Introduction to Sociology, and Sociology Majors, or BLA Sociology concentration or permission of instructor.
+Pre-req or Co-req: SOCI.1010 Introduction to Sociology, and Sociology Majors.

 Public sociology includes sociological initiatives targeting non-university audiences and serving the public good.
 This course will 1) introduce and critique the various conceptualizations of public sociology linking them to broad schools of sociological theory; 2) explore alternative field models and methods, preparing students for field projects in future semesters; and 3) expose students to sociological practitioners and practices compatible with the mission of the university and department.
 From a liberal arts perspective, the course stresses critical thinking and communication skills.